AE 2022–: Background

 In a November 2023 Mastodon thread, Booth shared that the AE_2022– material had become one long track the band continues adding onto, at that time being up to "about 4 hours long so far and growing steadily," and noting it was the "most interesting thing we’ve done in ages from our POV [point of view]."
 Various sections have been performed at live shows as the material continues to evolve.
+As well, fans have made continued efforts to categorize each unique set, with the segments being split into "A", "B", "C" and "D" sets.